gzt/asadoi/README.md

 # asadoi
 ASA bibiliography style file that includes support for DOIs

-I have here a modified version of the ASA (American Statistical Association) bibliography style file with added support for including a DOI link.
+I have here a modified version of the ASA (American Statistical Association) bibliography style file with added support for including DOI links in bibliography entries.
 I provide no guarantees about this file's desirability for the journal.

 The original file contains the following copyright information: